vkhorikov/CSharpFunctionalExtensions/README.md

 ## Testing

-For extension methods on top of this library's `Result` and `Maybe` that you can use in tests, see [this nuget package](https://www.nuget.org/packages/FluentAssertions.CSharpFunctionalExtensions/) ([GitHub link][https://github.com/pedromtcosta/FluentAssertions.CSharpFunctionalExtensions]).
+For extension methods on top of this library's `Result` and `Maybe` that you can use in tests, see [this nuget package](https://www.nuget.org/packages/FluentAssertions.CSharpFunctionalExtensions/) (GitHub link: https://github.com/pedromtcosta/FluentAssertions.CSharpFunctionalExtensions).

 Example: